 The battered Nokia represents an ever-growing trend in the world of electronics—a second or even third life for gadgets.
 Such "recycling" is, in part, what has enabled cellphone technology to leapfrog traditional phone lines in South Africa and elsewhere in the developing world—from cellphone banking to entrepreneurial solar enterprises for cellphone charging.
 But it has also put millions of people at risk for cybercrime attacks.
 Even more worrying, ultimately, it's a major source of toxic pollution.

-M.I.T. researchers tracked e-waste on its travels across the U.S. as well as programmed some refurbished laptops to track their own second lives, the results of which can be seen in this video:
+M.I.T. researchers tracked e-waste on its travels across the U.S. as well as programmed some refurbished laptops to track their own second lives.

 "We can now judge for ourselves if our donated computers really find a new home, or if our e-waste is proving harmful," says David Lee, a programmer for the MIT project.